Category

 Taking Advantage of Threat Intelligence Technology

 With AlertMedia’s unified threat intelligence and emergency communication software, you can easily monitor and notify employees about emerging threats that may impact them.
 Using comprehensive threat data from analysts, social media, and news outlets worldwide, AlertMedia performs over 100 million calculations daily to cross-reference the location of each global threat against employee and asset locations.
-This analysis allows companies to easily see the threats that impact their business.
+This analysis allows companies to see the threats that impact their business easily.

-For a threat assessment example, let’s say a hurricane is in the forecast for the Gulf Coast.
+For a risk assessment example, let’s say a hurricane is in the forecast for the Gulf Coast.
 Quality threat assessment engines quantify the impact of the threat (identifying which employees and offices are in the path of the storm)—and automatically update this impact assessment as the storm changes.
 Perhaps you have offices and remote employees in multiple locations near the Gulf Coast.
 As the path of the hurricane changes, real-time threat intelligence and impact assessments help you rapidly identify those in harm’s way to ensure they are informed and prepared.

 Combined with powerful emergency communication capabilities—such as survey notifications, event pages, and multichannel messaging—systems such as AlertMedia enable organizations to proactively identify, mitigate, and respond to any threatening situations that may arise.

-While nobody likes to think about facing a threat that could jeopardize their people and business, threat assessments play a vital role in protecting your employees and operations.
+While nobody likes to think about facing a threat that could jeopardize their people and business, risk assessments play a vital role in protecting your employees and operations.
 Conducting a business risk assessment will put your organization in the best position to respond to whatever threats come your way.

 Threat Assessment Template